-Using MIMEMultipart, you can combine HTML and Plain Text content in one email.
-Note that subtype should be alternative.
+- Using MIMEMultipart, you can combine HTML and Plain Text content in one email.
+Note that subtype should be an alternative.

 from email.MIMEMultipart import MIMEMultipart from email.MIMEText import MIMEText # Pass 'alternative' to the MIMEMultipart constructor. msg = MIMEMultipart('alternative') msg['From'] = input('From: ') msg['To'] = input('To: ') msg['Subject'] = input('Subject: ') msg.attach(MIMEText('hello this is a plain text version.', 'plain', 'utf-8')) msg.attach(MIMEText('<html><body><h1>Hello this is html version</h1></body></html>', 'html', 'utf-8'))